Farm to Market Road 1709: Route description

 FM 1709 has a western terminus at the intersection with the I-35W frontage road, heading north.
-At this point, the road is a two-lane road.
+At this point, the road is a four-lane road.
 From there, FM 1709 passes several small farms and ranches, hence the name "Farm to Market Road".
 After about a mile or two, the highway runs past a large neighborhood and several small strip malls on the eastern edge of Fort Worth.
 FM 1709 proceeds into the City of Keller.
-Just after entering Keller, the road passes Blue Sky, a large indoor soccer facility.
+Just after entering Keller, the road passes TOCA soccer, a large indoor soccer facility.
 Afterward, the highway intersects with US Highway 377 (US 377), where it becomes a six-lane divided highway.
 The road proceeds through downtown Keller a commercial area.
 At its intersection with Pearson Lane (County Road 4041, CR 4041), the highway exits Keller and enters the City of Southlake.
 FM 1709 goes for a short distance into Southlake before intersecting with Davis Boulevard (FM 1938).
 After this, the road passes several small shopping centers and other small businesses.
 After about 1/2 mi from Davis Boulevard, the route passes Carroll Senior High School.

 The road continues through Southlake, passing several large, expensive neighborhoods.
 It heads past Bicentennial Park and the small, private Flying Cap Valley Airport, just before passing through Southlake Town Square.
 The highway proceeds through a small commercial area on the far east edge of Southlake before reaching the route's eastern terminus at the SH 114 frontage road.